You Can Improve Your Sound By Upgrading

 - Great soundstage performance.

-- Needs a phono stage that can support a low-output cartridge such as this.
+- It needs a phono stage that can support a low-output cartridge such as this.

 - Doesn’t hide anything.